windpioneers/gdal-python/README.md

-# Python + Geo Tools - production and development images
+# Python + Geo Tools container images

 Can be used to develop and productionise a geodjango project or other scientific / geospatial services.